 Subject Access Requests

-The DPA and the GDPR give data subjects a legal right to access the personal information NRS holds about them.
+The GDPR give data subjects a legal right to access the personal information NRS holds about them.
 These requests are known as subject access requests and we will process them within one month.
 We will also provide you with information about any processing of your personal data that is being carried out, the retention periods which apply to your personal data, and any rights to rectification, erasure, or restriction of processing that may exist.

 Subject access requests must be submitted in writing and anyone making an oral request will be invited to complete our Subject Access Request Form (184 KB PDF).
 More information about making a subject access request is available in the form.